TykTechnologies/tyk/docs/plugins/development.md

 1. create a .go file with code for your plugin
 2. create a go.mod for the plugin
 3. ensure the correct go version is in use
-4. use the exact commit hash from the plugin
+4. add gateway dependency with `go get`, using the commit hash

 For implementation examples, see [CustomGoPlugin.go](https://github.com/TykTechnologies/custom-go-plugin/blob/master/go/src/CustomGoPlugin.go).
 We'll be using this as the source for our plugin as shown: